• Home |

 Why We Chose It

 Federal is one of the top ammunition manufacturers.
-For decades, they have made reliable ammunition for most calibers, including the 270 Win.
+They have made reliable ammunition for decades, including 270 Win.

-The 150gr Nosler Partition bullet used by Federal Premium carries enough energy to ethically harvest big game, such as elk, from a few hundred yards away.
+The 150gr Nosler Partition bullet loaded by Federal Premium carries enough energy to ethically harvest big game, such as elk, from a few hundred yards away.

 Despite being a heavier 270 bullet, it's fast out of the muzzle.
-The worst parts about these rounds are the price, and they're loved by so many shooters they're difficult to find at times.
+The worst parts about these rounds are their price, but they are well worth it.

 If you plan to take your 270 bolt-action rifle elk hunting, grab a couple of boxes of Federal Vital-Shok to give you the best chance of bringing home some elk meat!